EpsilonSolutions/netscaler-command-reference/docs/network/interface/interface.md

 <b>intftype</b>
 Interface Type, this field will have the interface type either it is virtual, physical or loopback.

+<b>lacpActorMode</b>
+* Active - The LA channel port of the NetScaler appliance generates LACPDU messages on a regular basis, regardless of any need expressed by its peer device to receive them.
+* Passive - The LA channel port of the NetScaler appliance does not transmit LACPDU messages unless the peer device port is in the active mode.
+That is, the port does not speak unless spoken to.
+* Disabled - Unbinds the interface from the LA channel.
+If this is the only interface in the LA channel, the LA channel is removed.

+<b>lacpActorTimeout</b>
+Interval at which the NetScaler appliance sends LACPDU messages to the peer device on the LA channel.
+Available settings function as follows:
+LONG - 30 seconds.
+SHORT - 1 second.

 <b>lacpActorPriority</b>
 LACP Actor Priority.
 A LACP port priority is configured on each port using LACP.
 LACP uses the port priority with the port number to form the port identifier.
 The port priority determines which ports should be put in standby mode when there is a hardware limitation that prevents all compatible ports from aggregating.